Sunday, December 11, 2016

 Urine and blood, apparently.
 Is the coyote sick?

-Loving the ecosystem has its challenges.
+Loving nature has its challenges.
 We can't deny, we love the trees, we love the birds and rabbits in their clever hides.
 We love the coyotes.
 But if we love the coyotes, do we root for them to kill the rabbits and voles?
 It doesn't make emotional sense to hope the rabbits get away and hope the coyotes catch them.
-Do we want to bring sick wild animals to vets to cure diseases and wounds?
 We want to learn to love nature for nature.
 So, we love the rabbit, but we also appreciate the fact that the coyote eats some of them.

 We found what looked like skunk or opossum tracks and followed them as they disappeared briefly under logs and into holes in old tree trunk.
 When we finally found the animal, it was indeed a possum.
-Whatever will it find to prey on in all this snow?
+Whatever will it find to eat in all this snow?

 This cutie-pie "played possum" while Eriko Kojima slowly moved in to take this photo